 The following post shows how I used Github’s Syncing a Fork post to sync my repo with the upstream VEBA project.

 First, my fork in Github shows that it’s 5 commits behind the upstream repository vmware-samples:master.
+NOTE: At the time this post was written, the main branch was called master.
+We now use development as the main branch.
+Just use the word development instead of master.

 In order to fix this, I need the upstream’s clone URL